Adamslab/OpenSlider/README.md

-## OpenSlider - OpenSlider.xyz
+## OpenSlider.xyz
-OpenSlider is a motorized slider with multiple axis of rotation, built using common hardware and 3D printed components.
+OpenSlider XYZ is a motorized slider with multiple axis of rotation, built using common hardware and 3D printed components.

+The goal of OpenSlider is to provide a robust, open source slider platform to fill a variety of needs at a low price point.

 The slider is designed with ease of printing and assembly in mind.
 No support material needed.
-PETG is reccomended.
+PETG or ABS is reccomended.